Dynamoid/dynamoid/README.md

 ### Querying

-Querying can be done in one of three ways:
+Querying can be done in one of the following ways:

 ```ruby
 Address.find(address.id)              # Find directly by ID.